Bikramjeet-singh/Zoomly/README.md

 1.Just clone the code.

-2. Make your account on "xirsys" and update the credentials in the settings.py file.
+2.Make your account on "xirsys" and update the credentials in the settings.py file.

 3.npm install to install the dependencies.